Please note: At your instructor's discretion,

 syntax so that you can easily recall how exactly

 the variable was phrased later on.
+It it also helpful to have

-You can write or copy and
+out?
+You can write or copy and paste

-RECODE INTO command.
-If you put an asterisk in front of
+command.
+If you put an

-an annotation with question phrasing pasted from the
+asterisk in front of an annotation with question

-questionnaire, it will be greyed out so we can see it,
+greyed out so we can see it, but SPSS won't stall when

-but SPSS won't stall when it gets to that part of the
+it gets to that part of the syntax.
+SPSS will

-syntax.
-SPSS will keep greying out language as long as
+keep greying out language as long as their are no line

-their are no line breaks AND you don't click on the
+breaks AND you don't click on the return and end a line

-return and end a line with a period.
-So, when you are
+with a period.
+So, when you are ready to end the

-ready to end the annotation, use a period and click on
+annotation, use a period and click on return.

 (3) Start to recode the